 For additional flexibility, padded seating has subsequently replaced the former wooden pew benches, and a large multimedia screen is now situated at the west end of the Church.
 The space is now fully adaptable to a range of purposes, including modern worship, children’s activities, presentations, conferences, fetes and fairs.

 We believe that St. Cuthbert’s is a rare jewel, albeit a bit of a rough diamond.
 This characteristic, spacious “barn” continues to be a place of exploration and renewal; a home for the community, with Christ very much at the centre.
 It is also a humble place; born in the shadow of our much grander Parish Church; St. Cuthbert’s has developed a personality and purpose all of its own, shaped by ordinary people.
 Time has left its mark, and maintenance can be a financial challenge, so we rely on the generosity of those who use this place to keep the building in good repair.
 But the unique beauty of St. Cuthbert’s is undimmed, as is the faith which has lived here for so long.
+During the Covid Pandemic St. Cuthbert’s entered cyberspace with the installation of a state of the art video production / streaming system; a move which has the ability to bring St. Cuthbert’s direct to your home.

 See also the new guide to our ancient Parish Church here